LithiumHosting/apnscp-powerdns/README.md

   ns:
     - ns1.yourdomain.com
     - ns2.yourdomain.com
+  recursion: false
     ## Optional additional nameservers
 ```
 * `uri` value is the hostname of your master PowerDNS server running the HTTP API webserver (without a trailing slash)
 * `key` value is the **API Key** in `pdns.conf` on the master nameserver.
 * `ns` value is a list of nameservers as in the example above.
 Put nameservers on their own lines prefixed with a hyphen and indented accordingly.
 There is not currently a limit for the number of nameservers you may use, 2-5 is typical and should be geographically distributed per RFC 2182.
+* `recursion` controls ALIAS records, which are CNAMEs on apex (RFC 1034).
+Enabling requires configuration of `resolver` and `expand-alias` in pdns.conf.

 ### Setting as default